krishaamer/green-filter-research/research/literature/design.md

 Saner, D., Beretta, C., Jäggi, B., Juraske, R., Stoessel, F., & Hellweg, S. (2015).
 FoodPrints of households. *The International Journal of Life Cycle Assessment*, *21*. <https://doi.org/10.1007/s11367-015-0924-5>

+Sarah Perez.
+(2022).
+Google rolls out a new set of search tools for eco-conscious travelers.
+In *TechCrunch*. https://techcrunch.com/2022/09/21/google-rolls-out-a-new-set-of-search-tools-for-eco-conscious-travelers/.

 Singh, P. K., & Sarkar, P. (2023).
 An artificial neural network tool to support the decision making of designers for environmentally conscious product development. *Expert Systems with Applications*, *212*, 118679. <https://doi.org/10.1016/j.eswa.2022.118679>

 Stern, N. (2022).
 Towards a carbon neutral economy: How government should respond to market failures and market absence. *Journal of Government and Economics*, *6*, 100036. <https://doi.org/10.1016/j.jge.2022.100036>